• home-img-wood_v1

 Whether new or established, plum trees need annual pruning in an open vase style.
 As the tree fills out with new growth, continue to prune to form a canopy.

-Grow & Enjoy More
+Grow and Enjoy More

 After pruning, give your trees a thorough watering to help them being their recovery quickly.
 It’s also a good idea to fertilize the tree so it has extra energy to naturally close the pruning wounds and reduce stress on the tree.
 Be sure to dispose of all removed branches.
 It’s important to burn or take away any wood that appears diseased or had past problems.